MidoriYakumo/learnopengl-qt3d/doc/Hello-Window.md

     }
 	```

-	That's how our application start with.
+	That's how our application starts with.

 hellowindow
 ===